baking-bad/tzkt/Tzkt.Api/Swagger/WsSubscriptions.md

 ---

-## SubscribeToCycle
+## SubscribeToCycles

-Sends the blockchain head every time cycle is changed.
+Notifies of the start of a new cycle with a specified delay.

 ### Method